The below FAQ is intended to answer faculty questions about their participation in the General Education (GE) assessment process.

-A. The GE Assessment Plan was approved by the faculty senate at the 4/19/2019 meeting and implemented for the first time last year.
+The GE Assessment Plan was approved by the faculty senate at the 4/19/2019 meeting and implemented for the first time last year.

-A. Yes.
+Yes.
 We will send you a survey when assessment is complete so that you can share your observations, concerns, and suggestions.
 If you teach in one the GE categories being assessed this year, we will also send you a survey asking you about your class.
 Associate Provost Laurel Garrick Duhaney will gather all of this information into a report that will be distributed in the Fall.
 Additionally, the GE Board holds a forum every semester to encourage feedback and conversation.